yasserfarouk/negmas/docs/scripts.rst

 --compact / --debug        If --compact, effort is exerted to reduce the memory
                            footprint whichincludes reducing logs
                            dramatically.  [default: --compact]
+--config FILENAME          configuration file name.
+If given all of the
+                           parameters given above can be entered in this file instead of being inputed on the command line.
 --help                     Show help message and exit.
 =========================  =================================================